yiisoft/yii2/docs/guide/start-databases.md

 INSERT INTO `Country` VALUES ('US','United States',278357000);
 ```

-To this end, you have a database named `yii2basic`, and within this database there is a `country` table
-with ten rows of data.
+At this point, you have a database named `yii2basic`, and within it a `country` table with three columns, containing ten rows of data.

-Configuring a DB Connection <a name="configuring-db-connection"></a>
+Configuring the DB Connection <a name="configuring-db-connection"></a>
 ---------------------------

-Make sure you have installed the [PDO](http://www.php.net/manual/en/book.pdo.php) PHP extension and
+Before proceeding, make sure you have installed both the [PDO](http://www.php.net/manual/en/book.pdo.php) PHP extension and
 the PDO driver for the database you are using (e.g. `pdo_mysql` for MySQL).
 This is a basic requirement
 if your application uses a relational database.

-Open the file `config/db.php` and adjust the content based on your database information.
+With those installed, open the file `config/db.php` and change the parameters to be correct for your database.
 By default,
-the file contains the following content:
+the file contains the following:

 ```php
 <?php